pbnelson/rotswap/README.md

 Now retains screen brightness setting instead of always resetting to max.

+Now works correctly when touchpad is listed twice under `xinput`, as when separately listed as a Pen input.

 ### about my wallpaper

 This is the *Dormition of Mary*, by [Duccio di Buoninsegna](https://en.wikipedia.org/wiki/Duccio).
 I grabbed it off the 'net, and a copy is in the img folder.